Quansight-Labs/free-threaded-compatibility/docs/documentation-principles.md

 - Create dedicated pages for thread safety guarantees (by type, by module)
 - Link to centralized docs from specific API entries when needed
-- For C APIs, use hybrid approach: centralized overview plus inline notes for critical APIs
+- For C APIs, use a hybrid approach: centralized overview plus inline notes for critical APIs

 Good: Centralized "Thread Safety of Built-in Types" page with per-type guarantees,